ionos-cloud/crossplane-provider-ionoscloud/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us diagnose and fix bugs in Crossplane
+about: Help us diagnose and fix bugs in Crossplane Provider IONOS Cloud
+title: ''
 labels: bug
+assignees: omungureanu
 ---
 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve Crossplane Provider IONOS Cloud!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
-Please find us at https://slack.crossplane.io for questions, support, and discussion.
 -->

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how Crossplane diverged from that behaviour.
+Please let us know what behaviour you expected and how Crossplane Provider IONOS Cloud diverged from that behaviour.
 -->